Some links in this post may be affiliate links

 Wilted and discolored leaves on String of Lemons Plant are caused by overwatering in fall and winter.
 Significantly decrease watering in the cold season to keep the soil barely moist as growth is reduced at this time.

-Common pests on String of Lemons Plant are spider mites, scales and mealybugs.
+Common pests of String of Lemons Plant are spider mites, scales and mealybugs which are common in dry conditions.

 1. Leaf spot disease which presents as brown, soft leaf spots.